advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 With other words, I no longer define objectivity as the opposite of subjectivity, but as a *balanced subjectivity*.

+For example, in the presence of human subjectivity, I can talk about objectivity in the sense of having potential being experienced by any human.

+- "The sky is blue", something that feels like a "fact", but is subjective to human experience, our sensory perceptions and language faculties of the brain
+- "For every day, there is a tomorrow", something that feels like a "fact", but is subjective to human semantics of time, missing some edge cases

+Notice that I do not exclude any form of subjectivity to claim I am talking about something objectively.
+Objectivity no longer means the opposite of subjectivity or the absence of it.

+When we are talking about objects, as existing in themselves, independent of subjective experience, I feel it is more precise to approach it as a counter-factual to something we start to think about from a subjective point of view.

+I do not claim that objective existence is impossible, only that the definition of it as an opposition to subjectivity is problematic.
+When broadening the definition of what objectivity can mean, one can also find that it supports circumstances that includes subjectivity.

 ### Uniform subjectivity and Avatar Extensions

 When working on [Avatar Extensions](https://github.com/advancedresearch/path_semantics/blob/master/sequences.md#avatar-extensions),